School Testing & Vaccination

 Can I track outbreaks by district and campus?

-Yes, Primary.Health provides daily, weekly, monthly reports with detailed statistics and analytics to help track any outbreaks, patterns, or irregularities in your testing program.
+Yes, Primary.Health provides daily, weekly, and monthly reports with detailed statistics and analytics to help track any outbreaks, patterns, or irregularities in your testing program.
 Our dashboards help inform stepped up safety protocols and can facilitate contact tracing.